Springdoc-openapi Modules

 </dependency>

-This dependency is relevant if you want to generate the OpenAPI description without using the swagger-ui.
+This dependency is relevant if you want to generate the OpenAPI description without using the swagger-ui or Scalar.

 For custom path of the OpenAPI documentation in Json format, add a custom springdoc property, in your spring-boot configuration file: